LPICEA/lpicea.github.io/research.md

 ------

-**"Big data without a big theory to go with it loses much of its potency and usefulness"** (West 2013, p.14)

 - **Theory in plant photosynthesis and ecosystem primary production**

   ‘Although many believe that more is better, history tells us that least is best.
 We need theory and a firm grasp on the nature of the objects we study to predict the rest’ (Brenner 2012, p.
 461).